Skip Nav Destination

 EISBN: 978-1-62708-185-6

-... features as: Tubes with integral end fittings Ducts with integral flanges Thin-walled tubes with heavy walled ends Tubes with both thick and thin wall sections, etc. Flow forming can help tubular-product designers meet critical targets for weight and affordability with monolithic...
+... with such features as: Tubes with integral end fittings Ducts with integral flanges Thin-walled tubes with heavy walled ends Tubes with both thick and thin wall sections, etc. Flow forming can help tubular-product designers meet critical targets for weight and affordability with monolithic...

 Abstract